Hakim-F/CardiacSegmenter/README.md

 This repository contains pretrained U-Net models for the segmentation of anatomical structures of the heart on CINE short-axis, LGE, T1, Post T1, T2, and AO flow images.
 The code used to train these models is an edited version of the [acdc_segmenter](https://github.com/baumgach/acdc_segmenter).

+The related paper is available in open access [here](https://rdcu.be/cjA0f)

 If you have any question regarding this repository, send them to this [email](mailto:mhakim.fadil@gmail.com)

 ## Region of interest
 * CINE : Left Ventricle endocardium, Left Ventricle myocardium, Right Ventricle endocardium